civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 136.1

-Despite anything in federal or provincial law, if, **under this Act**, the First Nations Financial Management Board has required a First Nation to enter into a co-management arrangement or has assumed **third-party** management of a First Nation's local revenues **or other revenues**, neither the Board nor any director or employee of the Board or person acting on behalf of the Board is by reason of that fact liable for any liability of the First Nation.
+Despite anything in federal or provincial law, if, under this Act, the First Nations Financial Management Board has required a First Nation to enter into a co-management arrangement or has assumed third-party management of a First Nation's local revenues or other revenues, neither the Board nor any director or employee of the Board or person acting on behalf of the Board is by reason of that fact liable for any liability of the First Nation.

-> **Explanatory Note**:
-> Existing text of section 136.1:
-> *Existing Text*:
-> > Despite anything in federal or provincial law, if the First Nations Financial Management Board has required a First Nation to enter into a co-management arrangement in respect of the First Nation's local revenues in accordance with section 52 or has assumed management of a First Nation's local revenues in accordance with section 53, neither the Board nor any director or employee of the Board or person acting on behalf of the Board is by reason of that fact liable for any liability of the First Nation.

 ### Section 52